-The mountains were back, in a bit less of an abstract format for 2022.
+Like previous winter games, the mountain motif was used prominently, but in a bit less of an abstract format for 2022.
 Read more here.

-NBC’s look for Tokyo 2020 continued the practice of not including more obviously references to the host city or country, but instead used a flowing, custom draw logotype that evokes the “spirit” of the country.
+NBC’s look for Tokyo 2020 continued the practice of not including more obvious references to the host city or country, but instead used a flowing, custom-drawn logotype that evokes the “spirit” of the country.
 Some have noted that the “T” looks a bit like at least a portion of a traditional Japanese Torii gate.
 The 2020 Olympics were delayed due to the coronavirus pandemic and ended being held in 2021, but the IOC said it would still be referred to as “2020” for marketing and record keeping purposes.